-Scanning Bar Codes from Label Printing Scales on Point of Sale
+Scanning Barcodes from Label Printing Scales on Point of Sale

 Setting up Items by Weight

-During checkout, scan the barcode label using your bar code scanner and the item will be added automatically to the customer’s cart.
+During checkout, scan the barcode label using your barcode scanner and the item will be added automatically to the customer’s cart.
 The item will appear with information from the total price on the barcode label with the item’s price and unit.

 Learn more about creating and managing items online.

-The last 5 digits of the bar code (i.e. BBBBB) represent the total price of an item in cents.
-Thus, an item that is $12.34 would read as 01234.
+PPPPP: This is the five-digit price of the item based on its weight.
 This value is used to calculate weight, with the minimum value being $0.01 and the maximum value being $999.99.